 After we made it back to Kiosk Lake we unloaded our gear into our cars and returned our canoes.
 We ate a late lunch, K & P took a quick dip in the lake, and then we hit the open road back to civilization.
 We stopped in Huntsville for some dinner before finishing the remaining leg of our journey back into the city.
 We were exhausted.

 Despite the weather (especially on our first day) we still managed to have a wonderful trip.
-Algonquin really is such magical place that offers such a unique way to explore the backcountry.
+Algonquin really is such a magical place that offers such a unique way to explore the backcountry.
 We’re already counting down the days for our next trip down to Algonquin the following summer.

 L & K